wein.plus

 Bull Ephraim

-The American farmer and "Father of the Concord Grape", Ephraim Wales Bull (1806-1895) was born in Boston.
-He bought 17 acres of land near the town of Concord in the US state of Massachusetts and began breeding experiments with wild grapevines and other fruits.
-His efforts were not successful at first, as severe winters with frosts destroyed his harvests.
+The American farmer Ephraim Wales Bull (1806-1895), known as the "Father of the Concord Grape", was born in Boston.
+He bought 17 acres of land near the town of Concord in the US state of Massachusetts and began breeding experiments with wild grapes and other fruits.
+His endeavours were not successful at first, as harsh winters with frosts destroyed his harvests.
 Then, in 1843, he planted the seeds of a wild vine of the species Vitis labrusca, which grew en masse in the forests of New England.
-From 22,000 seedlings, he selected a single vine that he found worthy of further propagation in six years of painstaking work by 1849.
-He continued to work with this vine and in 1853 introduced the vine which was then named Concord in 1854.
+From 22,000 seedlings, he selected a single vine, which he deemed worthy of further propagation, in six years of painstaking work up to 1849.
+He continued to work with this vine and presented it in 1853, which was then given the name Concord in 1854.

 Voices of our members